List of Brooklyn Nine-Nine characters: Jake Peralta

-Andy Samberg portrays Jacob “Jake” Jeffery Peralta, a talented but childish detective.
-His last name is of Spanish origin.
-Peralta often engages in pranks and makes immature jokes at the expense of his colleagues.
-He is fun-loving and sarcastic but is often motivated by his emotions more than his colleagues.
+Andy Samberg portrays Jacob "Jake" Jeffrey Peralta, the series's protagonist.
+At the beginning of the series, Peralta is portrayed as an exceptional detective despite his immaturity, engaging in pranks and making childish jokes at the expense of his colleagues.
+He is fun-loving, sarcastic, and is often motivated by his emotions.
 Despite his goofiness, Peralta is smart, perceptive, and quick thinking, and as such has the best arrest rate in the precinct.
-In the pilot, Terry Jeffords explained to Captain Holt that Peralta is his best detective, that he likes putting away bad guys, and that he loves puzzles, although "the only puzzle he hasn't solved is how to grow up."
+In the pilot, Terry Jeffords explains to Captain Holt that Peralta is his best detective.

-Jake's father, an airline pilot, abandoned his family during his childhood, and he feels a strong tie to memories involving his father as a result, such as his favorite Brooklyn pizza joint.
-He also initially refused to celebrate Thanksgiving, since he associated the holiday with his father's absenteeism.
-After Jake called his father out for his irresponsible parenting in "Captain Peralta", the two slowly began to mend their relationship over the course of the show.
-In the season 5 episode "Two Turkeys", Jake's father Roger reveals that Jake has three half-sisters, along with an unknown number of half-brothers.
-He later meets one of his half-sisters, Kate, in the episode "DFW".
+Jake's father, Roger Peralta, an airline pilot, abandoned the family during Jake's childhood.
+Jake initially refuses to celebrate Thanksgiving, since he associates the holiday with his father's absence.
+After Jake calls his father out for his irresponsible parenting in "Captain Peralta", the two slowly began to mend their relationship.
+In the season 5 episode "Two Turkeys", Jake finds out he has three half-sisters, along with an unknown number of half-brothers.
+He meets one of his half-sisters, Kate, in the episode "DFW".
+He mentions being half Jewish and half Italian in the show.

 Jake began his career as a patrol officer with the 74th Precinct and was partnered with Stevie Schillens; the two nicknamed themselves the "Beatsie Boys".
 He was promoted to detective with the 99th Precinct in 2005.
-In 2016, Jake was forced to arrest Stevie, now a detective with the neighboring 98th Precinct, for planting evidence.
-He had a strong emotional tie to his muscle car, a 1967 Ford Mustang, which he bought outright on his first day as a cop and always carried a positive association for him until he sold it to help pay for Terry's new child.
-He often quotes and makes references to his favorite movie trilogy, Die Hard.
-In "The Bet", it is revealed that Jake is Jewish, commenting on Amy who is wearing a dress he bought that she looks like "every girl at every bat mitzvah he ever had a crush on".
+He has a strong emotional tie to his muscle car, a 1967 Ford Mustang, which he buys outright on his first day as a cop.
+He often quotes and makes references to Die Hard and the Teenage Mutant Ninja Turtles.
+In "The Bet", it is revealed that Jake is Jewish.